lukeWaninger/RiverRunner/paper/DesignSpecification.md

 * address: <em>varchar(255)</em> - closest street address to point
 * zip: <em>varchar(10)</em> - zip code

-#### River Metric Data
+#### USGS Streamflow Data
-For all river runs in Washington, we would like to have time series data for streamflow and other available metrics to use as  predictors for streamflow.
-We first retrieve a list of all <a href='https://waterdata.usgs.gov/wa/nwis/uv'>USGS stream sites</a> (stations) in the state of Washington and formulate a list of all metrics (that are <a href='https://help.waterdata.usgs.gov/parameter_cd?group_cd=%'>provided by USGS</a>) we would like to include in our model as predictors.
-Using these lists and python's `requests` module, the retrieval process is outlined below:
+To collect streamflow data for all river runs we retrieved a list of all <a href='https://waterdata.usgs.gov/wa/nwis/uv'>USGS stream sites</a> (stations) in the state of Washington.
+Using this list and python's `requests` module, the retrieval process is outlined below:

 * Call USGS's Instantaneous Values API for each combination of site and metric, returning data in a JSON format
 * Extract timestamp and measurement value from JSON format and write to CSV file